Fayetteville, Arkansas: Mayor–city council

 Fayetteville operates within the mayor–city council form of government.
-The mayor is elected by a citywide election to serve as the Chief Executive Officer (CEO) of the city by presiding over all city functions, policies, rules and laws.
+The mayor is elected by a citywide election to serve as the chief executive officer (CEO) of the city by presiding over all city functions, policies, rules and laws.
 Once elected, the mayor also allocates duties to city employees.
-The Fayetteville mayoral election in coincidence with the election of the President of the United States.
+The Fayetteville mayoral election in coincidence with the election of the president of the United States.
 Mayors serve four-year terms and can serve unlimited terms.
-The city council is the unicameral legislative of the City, consisting of eight aldermen.
+The city council is the unicameral legislative of the city, consisting of eight aldermen.
 Also included in the council's duties is balancing the city's budget and passing ordinances.
 The body also controls the representatives of specialized city commissions underneath their jurisdiction.
 Two aldermen are elected from each of the city's four wards.

 Citizen boards, commissions, and committees

 Citizen input is welcomed through the use of various specialized groups.
-Although some positions are appointed by the mayor, many consist of volunteers.
-Requirements include the applicant is a resident of Fayetteville and submission of an application in order to gain access to any of Fayetteville's 28 city boards.
-These range from appointed positions at the Northwest Arkansas Regional Planning Commission to the Fayetteville Arts Council to the Fayetteville Public Library Board of Trustees to the Historic District Commission and the Tree and Landscape Advisory Committee.
+Although some positions are appointed by the mayor, many are held by volunteers.
+Requirements to serve include being a resident of Fayetteville and submitting an application in order to gain access to any of Fayetteville's 28 city boards.
+The boards have appointed positions ranging from ones on the Northwest Arkansas Regional Planning Commission to the Fayetteville Arts Council and the Fayetteville Public Library Board of Trustees to the Historic District Commission and the Tree and Landscape Advisory Committee.

 Judicial system

-The Fayetteville District Court is located at 176 S Church Avenue in downtown Fayetteville, and is presided over by the District Judge, who is elected in a citywide election.
+The Fayetteville District Court is located at 176 S Church Avenue in downtown Fayetteville, and is presided over by the district judge, who is elected in a citywide election.
 The court handles criminal, civil, small claims, and traffic matters within the city limits.
 Beyond city court, Fayetteville is under the jurisdiction of the Fayetteville Department of Washington County District Court.
-Currently, the Washington County District Court is a Local District Court, meaning it is presided over by part-time judges who may privately practice law.
-The court will become a State District Court, meaning it will be presided over by a full-time judge in 2017.
+The Washington County District Court was a local district court, meaning it is presided over by part-time judges who may privately practice law.
+The court became a state district court and is presided over by a full-time judge as of 2017.
 Superseding that jurisdiction is the 4th Judicial Circuit Court, which covers Washington and Madison counties.
-The Circuit Court contains seven circuit judges.
+The circuit court has seven circuit judges.

 Politics

-The current mayor is Lioneld Jordan, first elected in 2008, again in 2012, again in 2016, and most recently in 2020.
-Prior to entering government, Jordan worked in the Facilities Management Department at the University of Arkansas for 27 years.
+The current mayor of Fayetteville is Molly Rawn.
+Rawn was elected in 2024, defeating longtime incumbent mayor Lioneld Jordan.

-The current state representatives that serve districts containing portions of Fayetteville are Rep. Nicole Clowney, Rep. David Whitaker, Rep. Denise Garner.
-The current state senators that serve districts containing portions of Fayetteville are Sen. Greg Leding and Sen. Lance Eads.
+The state representatives who serve districts containing portions of Fayetteville are Rep. Nicole Clowney (D), Rep. David Whitaker (D), Rep. Robin Lundstrum (R), Rep. Kendra Moore (R), and Rep. Denise Garner (D).
+The state senators who serve districts containing portions of Fayetteville are Sen. Greg Leding and Sen. Tyler Dees.